bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [RPC byte order]: /en/developer-reference#hash-byte-order "A hash digest displayed with the byte order reversed; used in Bitcoin Core RPCs and other software."
 [satoshi]: /en/developer-guide#term-satoshi "The smallest unit of Bitcoin value; 0.00000001 bitcoins.
 Also used generically for any value of bitcoins"
 [satoshis]: /en/developer-guide#term-satoshi "The smallest unit of Bitcoin value; 0.00000001 bitcoins.
 Also used generically for any value of bitcoins"
+[script hash]: /en/developer-guide#term-script-hash "The hash of a redeem script used to create a P2SH output"
 [sequence number]: /en/developer-guide#term-sequence-number "A number intended to allow time locked transactions to be updated before being finalized; not currently used except to disable locktime in a transaction"
-[script hash]: /en/developer-guide#term-script-hash "The hash of a redeem script used to create a P2SH output"
+[serialized block]: /en/developer-reference#serialized-blocks "A block in the serialized form used to compute block byte size"
 [sha_shacp]: /en/developer-guide#term-sighash-all-sighash-anyonecanpay "Signature hash type which allows other people to contribute satoshis without changing the number of satoshis sent nor where they go"
 [shacp]: /en/developer-guide#term-sighash-anyonecanpay "A signature hash type which modifies the behavior of other signature hash types"
 [shn_shacp]: /en/developer-guide#term-sighash-none-sighash-anyonecanpay "Signature hash type which allows unfettered modification of a transaction"